MediaBrowser/Emby.ApiClient.Javascript/README.md

 **To remove the jQuery dependency**:

 1. Replace ajax.js with the version from the "alt" sub-folder.
-This will re-implement the ajax functions using angular.
+This will reimplement the ajax functions using angular.
 If angular is not desired, this can easily be rewritten to use a plain XmlHttpRequest, as long as the original method signature is maintained.
 2. Replace deferred.js with the version from the "alt" sub-folder.
-This will re-implement promises using a stand-alone method.
+This will reimplement promises using a stand-alone method.
 3. Replace events.js with the version from the "alt" sub-folder.
-This will re-implement events using the [bean](https://github.com/fat/bean "bean") library.
+This will reimplement events using the [bean](https://github.com/fat/bean "bean") library.
 The bean library will now be required, although it is much lighter and smaller than jQuery.

 # Other Notes #

-- Re-implement logger.js in order to route library logging to another logging mechanism.
+- Reimplement logger.js in order to route library logging to another logging mechanism.
-- Re-implement network.js as needed to report whether or not a network connection is available.
+- Reimplement network.js as needed to report whether or not a network connection is available.
 The default implementation uses navigator.onLine.
-- If the udp protocol is supported, then you'll need to re-implement serverdiscovery.js to support locating servers on the network.
+- If the udp protocol is supported, then you'll need to reimplement serverdiscovery.js to support locating servers on the network.
 The default implementation is empty.
 - By default, the library stores data using localStorage.
-Re-implement store.js to store data elsewhere.
+Reimplement store.js to store data elsewhere.
 The method signatures are all key-value based.

 # Examples #